anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/local_alignments.md

 ```{math}
 p(S \geq s) = 1 - e^{-kmne^{-\lambda s}}.
 ```
-Usually, the E-value shown above is reported rather than the probability, since it's easier to interpret.
+The E-value shown above is used rather than the probability, since it's easier to interpret.
 And anyway, for small values, E-value is very close to p-value, since for a real number $x$, $e^x \approx 1 + x$ when $|x|$ is small.

 In the case of database search, a query sequence of length $m$ is compared to many sequences of varying lengths.
 One easy workaround is to think of the entire database as one long sequence of length $n$.
 The screenshot below shows a BLAST database search result sorted by E-value.